-With Cyber Security and GDPR at the top of everyone’s agenda this year, Taylor Made have been looking at what might lie ahead for businesses in 2018.
+With Cyber Security and GDPR at the top of everyone’s agenda this year, Taylor Made has been looking at what might lie ahead for businesses in 2018.

 Last year saw some of the highest profile hacks on record, with the crippling ‘WannaCry’ ransomware attack on the NHS in May, one of the biggest headlines of the year.

-Taylor Made have compiled a list of predictions for 2018 in order to protect businesses and organisations from such hacks.
+Taylor Made has compiled a list of predictions for 2018 in order to protect businesses and organisations from such hacks.

 The rise of SmartTech